Awards, Prizes & Scholarships

 The SMPA Career Access Network (SMPA CAN) Fund supports students with financial hardship pursuing summer internship experiences at established media organizations that they otherwise might not be able to afford.
 This prize has a separate application process from other spring opportunities and awards are available for rising seniors.

 Larry King Scholarships: Created by the former CNN personality who never attended college, this award goes to continuing graduate students with demonstrated financial need and who have superior academic records.
 To apply, students must submit a statement (400 words or less) describing your achievements and specifying the amount needed for tuition relief and the reason for the request.
 Please also submit unofficial GW transcripts and a resume.
 The number and amount of awards will vary year-to-year depending on available funding and student need.
-Applications for this award are due March 31st for review by the graduate committee.
+Applications for this award are open January 24 and close February 24 for review by the graduate committee.
 All application materials should be emailed to [email protected] with the subject line "Larry King Scholarship Application."
 (Some students may not be eligible to receive this award.
 For example, students who are already receiving funding from GW may not be eligible for additional funding that exceeds GW's cap.)